00xCanelo/Sub-Catcher/README.md

 2. Click the **Sub Catcher** extension icon in your toolbar.
 3. The extension will automatically begin crawling and extracting subdomains.
-4. There is button `Start The Hunt` will start also the crawling
-5. Progress and logs will be displayed in the popup.
+4. Progress and logs will be displayed in the popup.
-6. When finished, the extension downloads a text file with all collected subdomains.
+5. When finished, the extension downloads a text file with all collected subdomains.

 ---